swati-rajwal/bmi510final/README.md

 	* `git clone https://github.com/swati-rajwal/bmi510final`
 	* `cd bmi510final`
 3. Make changes in the code as you wish
-4. Then run `r` either in cmd or gitbash or RStudio
+4. Then run `r` either in cmd or git bash or RStudio
    ```r
    library(devtools)
    library(roxygen2)